Wintellect/MSLearn/Access and Manipulate Office Apps with Python/includes/5-manage-pdf-documents-with-pypdf4.md

 	    print(f"{pdf_filename} has {reader.numPages} pages.")
 	```

-	This code uses Python's [`glob`](https://docs.python.org/3/library/glob.html) to enumerate files and folders.
+	This code uses Python's [`glob`](https://docs.python.org/3/library/glob.html) module to enumerate files and folders.
 It opens each PDF that it finds and uses `numPages` to get a page count.

 	> Cameron: Does each file need to be closed as well?